ObjectProfile/Spy2/README.md

 # Contributing to Spy and Hapao
 If you wish to contribute to Spy2 or Hapao (e.g., fixing bug, proposing an improvement), please, submit pull requests.

+# Pharo 6 and 7

+The git repository contains a tag `Pharo7`.